fdupoux/fsarchiver/website/content/compression/_index.md

 multi-threading option at compression as well as decompression, even if it's more interesting at compression which needs more power.

-## Compression levels available
+## Compression levels options
+There are two options which you can use to choose the compression level you want to use.
+The legacy option is "-z" (lowercase) and it provides 10 compression levels with various speeds and ratios.
+These 10 levels correspond to five compression algorithms (lz4, lzo, gzip, bzip2, xz).
+The new option is "-Z" (uppercase) and it provides 22 compression levels which are all implemented by zstd.
+This algorithm provides better combinations of speed/ratio than other algorithms in most cases.
+Hence it is recommended to switch to this new compression option.

+## Legacy compression levels
-FSArchiver provides ten different compression levels.
+FSArchiver provides ten legacy compression levels.
 You can choose the compression level to use when you create an archive (by doing a **savefs** or **savedir**).
 You just have to use option **-z X** where X is the level to use.
 When you use a low number, the compression will be very quick and less